We know that health and wellness are always some of the bigger trends, but we are predicting sleep and home cooking will also trend this year!

 2017 was quite a year; we saw a record number of extreme weather events like monstrous wildfires (Kelowna, Fort McMurray), floods (Calgary, Toronto), hurricanes (Katrina, Sandy), drought (California, Alberta), and loss of glaciers and ice sheets.
 Scientific evidence is proving over and over again that climate change is caused primarily by humans using fossil fuels and without a major shift in attitude; it’s only going to get worse.

 All of this leads to one simple thing, change needs to happen and it needs to happen now.
-In 2017, we saw more companies and business moving towards more sustainable and ethical practices.
+In 2017, we saw more companies and businesses moving towards more sustainable and ethical practices.

 Popular celebs like Julianne Hough have taken zero-waste challenges following the lead of pioneers like Bea Johnson.